-Foster care recruitment – our method to cut out the money madness
+White paper: Try our method to cut out the money madness in foster care recruitment

 Giving children in care a decent start in life can be expensive for local councils if they need to call on the private sector.
 CAN has worked with council marketing teams to develop a digital marketing methodology for recruiting foster carers in-house that works.
 Here we share our insight and approach.